We help patients build a support network that promotes wellbeing and social inclusion once patients have been discharged.

 Student placements

-We have been supporting students for over ten years, enabling them to experience working in a specialist environment within a multidisciplinary team.
+We have been supporting students for many years, enabling them to experience working in a specialist environment within a multidisciplinary team.
 All student referrals have to come via their educational institution.

 Students at all levels are welcome to support their learning.
 We offer you the real-life experience of working with service users at a pace suited to your learning needs, ensuring support is available to help you in your learning journey.